Joshua-W-Adams/aws_infrastructure_boilerplate/aws/services/security/kms/kms.md

 ### Decryption

 CMKs always leave KMS encrypted.
-Therefore to use these keys to drypt a datasource, the key must be provided to CMKS for decryption.
+Therefore to use these keys to drypt a datasource, the key must be provided to KMS for decryption.
 Then this decrypted plain text key can be used.

 ![](./../../../img/kms_decrypt.png)